 Celebrating our graduates

-The Cardiff University School of Earth and Ocean Sciences official graduation ceremony took place on Thursday 20th July.
+The Cardiff University School of Earth and Environmental Sciences official graduation ceremony took place on Thursday 20th July.

 At the reception, a selection of prizes were also awarded to students across all degree programmes.

 We would like to congratulate all our graduates on successfully completing their degrees and wish them all the best for the future.